nicktaras/state-pilot/README.md

 # state-driver

 This library is minimal, small (10kb) and can be used to manage and subscribe to changes in your applications state.

-Beyond the few methods this library provides, state stores can be initialised and managed using any style of data structure(s) with the option to keep history per store.
+State stores can be initialised and managed using any style of data structure(s) with the option to define custom state event triggers and retain history per store.

-See this github repo's /examples of how this library can be used.

 # dev